Fast spatial simulation of extreme high-resolution radar precipitation data using INLA: Simulating extreme hourly precipitation

-Inference is performed with \texttt{R-INLA}, in approximately half an hour, when using only one core on a 2.6~gHz Linux server.
+Due to the large amounts of data, we speed up inference for the gamma model by only using observations from a spatial subgrid of the data with resolution \(2 \times 2\)~km\(^2\).
+Inference is performed with \texttt{R-INLA}, in approximately half an hour, when using only one core on a 2.6~gHz Linux server with approximately 200 GB RAM.
 The posterior mean of the shape parameter \(\kappa\) equals \(0.69\), and the posterior mean of the threshold \(u_t(\bm s)\) is displayed in Subplot A of Figure~\ref{fig:marginal_bulk}, together with the empirical \(95\%\)-quantiles of the precipitation radar intensities, pooled across space.
 The smoothing spline seems to capture the temporal trends of the data well.
 We evaluate the model fit using quantile-quantile (QQ) plots.
-These are displayed in the Supplementary Material, and they show an almost perfect correspondence between model quantiles and empirical quantiles.
+These are displayed in Figures~\ref{fig:qq} and~\ref{fig:qq_gamma_random} of the Supplementary Material, and they show an almost perfect correspondence between model quantiles and empirical quantiles.
 We conclude that the model fit is satisfactory.

 Having estimated \(u_t(\bm s)\), we then model the threshold exceedances \([X^+_t(\bm s) - u_t(\bm s) \mid X^+_t(\bm s) > u_t(\bm s)]\) with the GP distribution, as described in Section~\ref{sec:marginal_model}.
-Once more, we find that a purely temporal model for the linear predictor performs better than a separable space-time model.
-We therefore model the linear predictor using a similar spline model as in the gamma model, with the same prior distributions.
+Once more, we find that a purely temporal linear predictor performs just as well as a separable space-time model, while allowing for more robust and computationally efficient inference.
+Therefore, we use a temporal spline for the linear predictor, similar to the one employed in the gamma model, with the same prior distributions.
 The tail parameter \(\xi\) is given the PC prior of \citet{opitz18_inla_goes_extrem},

 with penalty parameter \(\lambda\).
 The GP distribution has infinite mean for \(\xi \geqslant 1\) and infinite variance for \(\xi \geqslant 1/2\), and since it is well established in the literature that \(\xi\) tends to be in the range between \(0.05\) and \(0.3\) for precipitation data \citep[e.g.,][]{cooley07_bayes_spatial_model_extrem_precip_retur_level, van12_spatial_regres_model_extrem_precip_belgium, papalexiou13_battl_extrem_value_distr}, we enforce \(\xi \leqslant 1 / 2\) to ease parameter estimation.
 Then, we choose \(\lambda = 7\), which gives the prior probability P\((\xi \leqslant 0.4) \approx 95\%\).